accordproject/techdocs/docs/ref-logic-stdlib.md

 ## Time

-The following functions are in the `ord.accordproject.time` namespace and are available by importing that namespace.
+The following functions are in the `org.accordproject.time` namespace and are available by importing that namespace.
 They rely on the [time.cto](https://models.accordproject.org/v2.0/time.html) types from the Accord Project models.

 ### Functions on DateTime